allanhuang1/CodeChallenge/README.md

 Download and install (downloader).py to run main function.
 Run file as executable with command : chmod +x downloader

+If already have executable installed, then run as normally with sample inputs below.

 Sample inputs:
 downloader as main function, URL name as required argument, -c as optional argument with number of threads